bitml-lang/bitml-doc/source/nutshell.rst

 	 (pre (deposit "A" 1 (ref txA)))
 	 (withdraw "B"))

-The precondition :bitml:`(pre (deposit "A" 1 (ref txA)))` of the contract declares that :bitml:`"A"` agrees to transfer 1 BTC under the control of the contract.
+The contract precondition :bitml:`(pre (deposit "A" 1 (ref txA)))` declares that :bitml:`"A"` agrees to transfer the 1 BTC referenced by the transaction output :bitml:`txA` under the control of the contract.
-The actual contract is :bitml:`(withdraw "B")`: this just transfers the funds deposited into the contract to participant :bitml:`"B"`.
+The actual contract is :bitml:`(withdraw "B")`: this just transfers the funds deposited into the contract to :bitml:`"B"`.

-In the previous contract, the initial deposit has been provided by a transaction output, but more in general, a contract can gather money from multiple transactions.
+In the previous contract, the initial deposit has been provided by a transaction output;
+more in general, a contract can gather money from more than one transaction.
-For instance, assume :bitml:`"C"` wants to contribute to the payment.
+For instance, assume that another participant :bitml:`"C"` wants to contribute 1 BTC to the donation.
-We modify the precondition to add another deposit, as follows:
+The contract precondition is modified as follows:

 .. code-block:: bitml